The Conscience of the King: Reception

 In 2013, Wired ranked this episode one of the top 10 episodes of the original television series.

 Zack Handlen of The A.V.
 Club gave the episode an A− rating, noting strong performances from the actors including a "great Spock/McCoy dynamic" and "some very credible acting from Shatner."
-Keith DeCandido, writing for Tor.com, commended the acting of Moss, Shatner, and Anderson, but felt that the episode had aged poorly in regard to only being able to identify Karidian as Kodos via an unreliable voice comparison.
+Keith DeCandido, writing for Tor.com, commended the acting of Moss, Shatner, and Anderson, but felt the episode had aged poorly in regard to being able to identify Karidian as Kodos only via an unreliable voice comparison.
 He gave the episode a rating of 7.
 Jamahl Epsicokhan of Jammer's Reviews rated the episode 2.5 stars out of 4 and similarly praised the performances of Moss and Anderson, but criticized the ending, calling it "inappropriate".

-Michelle Erica Green of Trek Today also praised Moss and Anderson's performances, but criticized the episode's script.
-Later Star Trek writer Ronald D. Moore considers the episode to be "deeply underrated" and one of the series' best.
+Michelle Erica Green of Trek Today also praised Moss' and Anderson's performances, but criticized the episode's script.
+Later Star Trek writer Ronald D. Moore considers the episode "deeply underrated" and one of the series' best.

 In popular culture

+Kodos the Executioner would be the inspiration behind the name of Kodos the alien, a recurring character on The Simpsons.

 This episode is referenced in the HBO Max mini series Station Eleven episode "Rosencrantz and Guildenstern Aren't Dead", where the episode is playing on television.